Build-to-Order White Paper

 Dimensional Customization.
 Dimensional customization involves a permanent cutting-to-fit, mixing, or tailoring.
 Dimensional customization could be infinite or have a selection of discrete choices.
 Examples of infinite dimensional customization would include the tailoring of clothing, drilling holes in bowling balls, grinding eyeglasses, mixing of paints or chemicals, machining metal parts, and the cutting of sheet metal, wire, or tubing.
 Examples of discrete dimensional customization would be hole punching, and soldering selected electronic components onto a printed circuit board.
 Dimensionally customized parts can be made automatically on CNC equipment running program instructions that are generated on demand from data that originates in parametric CAD (see discussion below).

-How Mass Customization Works
+How Build-to-Order and Mass Customization Work

 The process starts with a dialog with the customer in which customer queries are quickly answered.
-This rapid dialog is the only one (the only two-way arrows in Figure 1) in mass customization, as opposed to the traditional practice of many length inquires back and forth with Engineering, Procurement, and Manufacturing departments.
+This rapid dialog is the only one (the only two-way arrows in Figure 1) in Build-to-Order and mass customization, as opposed to the traditional practice of many length inquires back and forth with Engineering, Procurement, and Manufacturing departments.
 Various "what if" scenarios can be explored instantly, complete with price and availability quotes, using configuration software (called "configurators"), which could be on a salespersonís laptop computer or on the company web-site.

 When the customer has optimized the configuration and approves the order, the order information is sent by modem input to the factory where it enters the order entry database, which accepts the information and converts it into various data packets that go (1) to on-line assembly instruction monitors, which tell workers how to assemble each product, and (2) to the parametric CAD/CAM work station.
 This is an automatic or semi-automatic computer that accepts customer order data into parametric CAD drawings, which are drawn with "floating" dimensions that accept the customerís data and then stretch all the part drawings, which also stretches the assembly drawings.
 Finally, this station automatically translates these drawings into CNC Programs for the CNC equipment.

-Mass Customization for Electronic Systems
+Build-to-Order and Mass Customization for Electronic Systems

 The model illustrated in Figure 1 shows how to mass customize an electronic system,7 which could be any type of computer, instrument, communication device, audio/visual equipment, electronic game, small appliance, and so forth.
 Specifically, this example will be based on a small instrument that can be customized with unique software and many different combinations of meters, dials, cases, and various internal parts.
-However, the mass customization principles described here apply to all products.
+However, the Build-to-Order and mass customization principles described here apply to all products.

 This model is structured to be very "do-able" in that it is does not depend on high levels of automation or high volume.
 The only programmable machine tools used are the most common in industry: circuit board assembly equipment and CNC (Computer Numerically Controlled) machining centers.
 The final assembly is manual, which was selected for this example because most companies may not have the volume or the budget for the equipment necessary for automated mass customization.
 Of course, all the principles demonstrated here can be applied to more automated operations.
 All products are built-to-order with automatic kanban part resupply.

-Figure 1, Mass Customization for Electronics
+Figure 1, Build-to-Order and Mass Customization for Electronics

-Mass Customization for Fabricated Parts or Products
+Build-to-Order and Mass Customization for Fabricated Parts or Products

 The model illustrated in Figure 2 shows how to mass customize fabricated parts or products.
 Hoffman/Schroff has adopted this model to build a wide variety of standard and customized sheet metal electrical enclosures.8 In this illustration, solid lines show the flow of parts; dashed lines show the flow of information.